AHupuJR/REFID/README.md

 ## News
-- Feb 2025: We are organizing the First Challenge on Event-Base Image Deblurring.
-[Dataset for the challenge](https://github.com/AHupuJR/NTIRE2025_EventDeblur_challenge?tab=readme-ov-file).
+- Feb 2025: We are organizing the [First Challenge on Event-Base Image Deblurring](https://github.com/AHupuJR/NTIRE2025_EventDeblur_challenge?tab=readme-ov-file).
+[Dataset for the challenge (HighREV_singleimage)](https://codalab.lisn.upsaclay.fr/my/datasets/download/9f275580-9b38-4984-b995-1e59e96b6111).
 - Feb 2025: Our dataset for journal version is available.
 - Feb 2025: The journal version: A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild is accepted by T-PAMI!
 - June 2023: The codes and dataset are publicly available.